 Sungwon Kim

-Ph.D. student in Graduate School of Data Science at KAIST.
+Ph.D. candidate in Graduate School of Data Science at KAIST.

-I’m a Ph.D. student in Graduate School of Data Science at KAIST, where I am fortunate to be advised by Prof. Chanyoung Park.
+I’m a Ph.D. candidate in Graduate School of Data Science at KAIST, where I am fortunate to be advised by Prof. Chanyoung Park.

 I’m actively on research with my best colleagues at Data Science and Artificial Intelligence Lab.